odpi/egeria/open-metadata-resources/open-metadata-deployment/docker/egeria/README.md

 ## Using this image as part of our Lab Tutorials

 This docker image is primarily intended to be used as part of a series of tutorials we offer to demonstrate and explain egeria.
-The environments documented there will allow you to get an example environment up and running in very little time on either docker-compose, or within a kubernetes cluster.
+The environments documented there will allow you to get an example environment up and running in very little time within a kubernetes cluster.

 * [Open Metadata Tutorials](https://egeria.odpi.org/open-metadata-resources/open-metadata-tutorials/)